-Check the box to invoke this function and enter the name or number used for SIP Authorization with SIP Registrar.
+Account Number/Name Enter your account name of SIP Address, e.g. every text before number used for SIP Authorization with SIP Registrar.
 If this setting value is the same as Account Name, it is not necessary for you to check the box and set any value in this field.